warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Must be properly endorsed (refer to requirements above)

-If a loan is cleared for purchase, but the original Mortgage Note has not been marked as received by the custodian, PHH may reach out to the Seller to request the tracking number for the Mortgage Note package.
+If a loan is cleared for purchase, but the original Mortgage Note has not been marked as received by the custodian, PHH may reach out to the Client to request the tracking number for the Mortgage Note package.
 This request does not mean that the custodian has not received the Mortgage Note; tracking is requested to expediate the review of the Mortgage Note so PHH can purchase the loan.

 In hybrid closings, eSigning of certain disclosures are acceptable, but wet ink signatures are required on recorded and legal documents such as the Notice of Right to Cancel, Note, Security Instrument, and Closing Disclosure.